Ajmakovsky/music_library/artists_model_and_repository_class_recipe.md

 -- (RESTART IDENTITY resets the primary key)

-TRUNCATE TABLE albums RESTART IDENTITY; -- replace with your own table name.
+TRUNCATE TABLE artists RESTART IDENTITY; -- replace with your own table name.

 -- Below this line there should only be `INSERT` statements.

 -- Replace these statements with your own seed data.

-INSERT INTO albums (name, genre) VALUES ('Lizzo', 'Pop');
+INSERT INTO artists (name, genre) VALUES ('Lizzo', 'Pop');
-INSERT INTO albums (name, genre) VALUES ('Beyonce', 'Pop');
+INSERT INTO artists (name, genre) VALUES ('Beyonce', 'Pop');
+INSERT INTO artists (name, genre) VALUES ('Pat Benatar', 'Rock') INSERT INTO artists (name, genre) VALUES ('Alicia Keys', 'R&B')

 Run this SQL file on the database to truncate (empty) the table, and insert the seed data.
 Be mindful of the fact any existing records in the table will be deleted.